find a good offer banner 2023

 Uzbekistan - Samarkand - travel

-Uzbekistan: Fat, happy men and pilgrims in Samarkand are written by Soren Bonde
+Uzbekistan: Fat, happy men and pilgrims in Samarkand is written by Soren Bonde.

 A magnificent city in Uzbekistan

-In the 1200th century, Marco Polo described Samarkand as "a magnificent city", where the caravans were given a welcome rest before moving on to their strenuous and dangerous journey.
-To the east the Pamir and Tian Shan mountains reigned, and to the west the scorching Kyzylkum desert awaited.
+In the 1200th century, Marco Polo described the city of Samarkand as "a magnificent city", where the caravans got a welcome rest before they set off on their strenuous and dangerous journey.
+To the east towered the Pamir and Tian Shan mountains, and to the west the scorching Kyzylkum desert awaited.

 The city became the region's most important trading post, and its prosperity was made visible in the lively bazaars and magnificent buildings.
 Even today, the attraction has not diminished.

-Since the fall of the Soviet bloc and the independence of Uzbekistan in 1991, tourists have been arriving in increasing numbers.
-Samarkand is a treasure chest of architectural masterpieces from the time of the Silk Road.
+Since the fall of the Soviet bloc and Uzbekistan's independence in 1991, tourists are arriving in increasing numbers.
+Samarkand is a treasure trove of architectural masterpieces from The era of the Silk Road.

 Uzbekistan - Registan

 Registan is the heart of the city.
 At first glance, it takes your breath away.
-Three blue-tiled mattresses dominate the large space.
-At these schools, young men were taught Islamic disciplines but also mathematics, logic and language.
+Three blue-tiled madrassas dominate the large square.
+In these schools, young men were taught Islamic disciplines but also mathematics, logic and languages.
+You should also visit this when you travel to Uzbekistan.

-Over time, the square has become the landmark of Samarkand and Uzbekistan, and when you experience it for yourself, you easily understand why.
-Uzbekistan has some of the most beautiful architecture in the Islamic world.
+Over time, the square has become a landmark of Samarkand and Uzbekistan, and when you experience it for yourself, you easily understand why.
+In Uzbekistan, one can safely say that there is some of the most beautiful architecture in the Islamic world.

 Uzbekistan - Amir Timur - Travel